Catherine-R-He/Catherine-R-He.github.io/_pages/about.md

 <!-- # 🔥 News -->
 # News
+- \[*08/2026*\] Our paper "Beyond Referring Comprehension: A Benchmark for Scenario-Based Visual Grounding" is accepted to EMNLP 2026 Main Conference and HypoExplore is accepted to the findings.
 - \[*05/2026*\] I returned to Agentic AI @ AWS AI Labs as an applied scientist intern.
 - \[*01/2026*\] I joined ByteDance as a research scientist intern.
 - \[*09/2025-01/2026*\] I will serve as a reviewer for IJCV, ICLR 2026, CVPR 2026, and ECCV 2026.